 The first place to start is the U.S. Department of Education’s Federal Student Aid Office.
 This website gives in-depth details about the many financial aid options available and the criteria necessary for each.
-This quick glance graphic will give you an idea of the financial aid process to help get you started.
 There are many different types of financial aid available including, loans, grants and scholarships.
 Some examples are listed below.

 Note: Since not all financial aid programs are available at all schools, it is very important that you contact the financial aid office of each school you are interested in attending to see what programs they offer.

 Federal Pell Grants: These grants are usually awarded only to undergraduate students who have not earned a bachelor’s or a professional degree.